Asmaarali/food-online/mynotes.md

     after click link reset_password_validate func will check and store the id in session..finally reset password view will change the password..
-10) approving vendor...creating save trigger function in vendors models when the is_approved is check or uncheck the         send_notfication_email function should trigger. setup cust and vendor dashboard,setting vendor dashboard url setup. context processors for cover and profile pic on every page..create context_processors file and write a function and dont forget to write in settings.py file in templates
+10) approving vendor...creating save trigger function in vendors models when the is_approved is check or uncheck the         send_notfication_email function should trigger. setup cust and vendor dashboard,setting vendor dashboard url setup. context processors for cover and profile pic on every page..create context_processors file and write a function and dont forget to write in settings.py file in templates.always write code in try catch in context processor function
+11) vendor profile setup..page and vendorprofileform setup and views ... showing form instance and loading image field css by putting one line code in form.py class ...making custom validators for images valid file extension...making latitude and longitude readonly field